UPC Catalogue

 • GD7 — Integrate Privacy Indicators for Informed App Selection

-Users often lack clear, accessible, and timely privacy information when selecting and managing apps, leading to uninformed decisions and over-privileged permissions.
-Offering users comprehensive insights into app permissions and data practices empowers them to make informed decisions about which apps to install and what permissions to grant.
+Integrate Privacy Indicators for Informed App Selection}: Users often lack clear, accessible, and timely privacy information when selecting and managing apps, leading to uninformed decisions and over-privileged permissions.
+Providing users with comprehensive insights into app permissions and data practices enables them to make informed decisions about which apps to install and which permissions to grant.

 • GD8 — Leverage Automated Decision-Making for Enhanced User Privacy Controls in Mobile Applications